 Perimeter Board Chair Mike Serbinis thinks of Perimeter as a 100-year project: “Perimeter is a long-term investment that will pay off exponentially.
 The work we do here will yield profound results — not only for the future of technology, but for the future of Canada and all of humanity.”

-In June of 2015, Perimeter announced the strategic investments of several business leaders and philanthropists.
-Below, we highlight these visionary donors for their long-term support as vital parts of the Perimeter equation.
+Below, we highlight some of our visionary donors for their long-term support as vital parts of the Perimeter equation.

 The Peter and Shelagh Godsoe Family Foundation